 Luckily, we don’t have to guess.
 In fact, Greif explains exactly why he made an absurd proposal…at the very beginning of his essay:

 One of the lessons of starting a magazine today is that if you pay any attention to politics you will collect a class of detractors, who demand immediately to know What and Wherefore and Whether and How.
-Are you to be filed next to Mother Jones and and American Spectator in the back row, or with the Nation and Weekly Standard and the American Prospect up front?
+Are you to be filed next to Mother Jones and Z and American Spectator in the back row, or with the Nation and Weekly Standard and the American Prospect up front?
 Is it possible you have not endorsed a candidate, or adopted a party?
 Within the party, a position?
 If not a position, an issue?
 The notion that politics could be served by thinking about problems and principles, rather than rehearsing strategy, leaves them not so much bemused as furious…

 To shoot back indignantly, as Dylan does, that “He’s not doing what the American Prospect is doing!” is thus to merely repeat what Greif himself has stipulated.
 N+1 is not the American Prospect!
 Which it’s not.
 Which Greif tells us.
 In fact, he even has an explanation: